uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 Blackout works by blocking every command targeting the minion, except for a whitelist of functions allowed during the blackout.
 To enable or disable a blackout, a `saltutil.refresh_pillar` has to be issued on the minion.

-The allowed list of Salt commands can only contain:
+The allowed list of Salt commands should at least contain `test.ping` and `test.echo`, but must not contain `state.apply`.
+Why?

-- `test.ping`

-Why only `test.ping`?
 Whitelisting `state.apply` for getting the package list needed for checking the patch level also allows the forbidden actions described above that make use of `state.apply`.

 This means that a CaaS Platform node will not be able to: